 What other support is offered?

-Wherever you choose to seek abortion services, the Women’s Wellness Program can provide support and answer any questions you may have.
-Island women are encouraged to contact the program at 1-844-365-8258 (toll-free) to speak with program staff.
+Wherever you choose to seek abortion services, the Women’s Wellness Program & Sexual Health Services can provide support and answer any questions you may have.
+Individuals are encouraged to contact the program at 1-844-365-8258 (toll-free) to speak with program staff.

 For emergency care, call 9-1-1 or go to the nearest emergency department.